-Understanding the Needs of Workforce Development Programs
+Understanding Workforce Development Facility Needs

 Healthcare programs require specialized simulation labs for nursing skills practice, while technology and manufacturing programs need workshops and production spaces, and the use of any particular space may change over time.
 Flexibility is key, as spaces should accommodate various training activities and be easily reconfigured as program needs evolve.
 As Thomas Watson, Principal of Building MEP, emphasized, “It’s not if the programming will change, but when.”
 In the design of the Del Mar College Workforce Development Center, Thomas and the Cleary Zimmermann design team planned for future demonstrations in the lab spaces, making the MEP systems adaptable to future programmatic changes.

-Noise Mitigation
+Noise Mitigation in Multi-Use Spaces

 Zac Stevenson, Principal, explains how this was put into practice at the Bunte Administrative and Classroom Complex at TEEX Brayton Fire Training Field: “Given the many different uses of the Bunte Administrative and Classroom Complex building, noise mitigation was a significant design consideration.
 This building serves the purpose of not only teaching and testing first responders in the tools of their trade, but also must accommodate the administrative personnel and their needs in occupying the building every day.
 In coordination with architectural design to minimize breakout sound between rooms, mechanical systems were designed to provide acoustical isolation.
 Fan powered boxes were utilized, in addition to energy efficiency, to provide a level of white noise within the space, minimizing sound infiltration from other rooms.“